JoannaSprottHome/project-ml-microservice-kubernetes/README.md

 ## Project Summary

 This project contains a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
 The data set was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
-The project cocntains a Python flask app `app.py` that serves out predictions (inference) about housing prices through API calls.
+The project contains a Python flask app `app.py` that serves out predictions (inference) about housing prices through API calls.

 ---